sprax/python/subs/README.txt

 cipher words in the queue.
 8) Using the resulting cipher map, decode the encrypted text.

 Limitations and Possible Enhancements
 -------------------------------------
 ### Robustness
+The algorithm as a whole succeeds even if you comment out all of the bootstrapphing phase except for finding the word "the".
+You could probably replace the find_the() method with a lot of random key-guessing and map-scoring, and still succeed, but then you are throwing out the most obvious information in the corpus.)
+That indicates that this approach is fairly robust.

+Nevertheless, the current implementation has its shortcomings.
 The way the comparison queue is set up, each encoded word in the cipher text will be compared with possibly matching corpus words at most once, and at that time, the scores resulting from each